 Sewer (leaded or mechanical joints or approved plastic)

 Pump house floor drain of cast iron draining to ground surface

 Note c.
-When approved by the authority having jurisdiction and under special soil conditions, this distance may be reduced; however, a minimum separation of not less than 50 feet shall be maintained.
+When approved by the authority having jurisdiction and under special soil conditions, this distance may be reduced; however, a minimum separation of not less than fifty feet (50’) shall be maintained.